MattHammond94/rockNrails/README.md

 ### Optional extras/gem files:

+* Devise:

+> add ```gem 'devise'``` to bottom of gem file and run ```bundle install```

-> Devise - used for authentication: ```rails generate devise:insta``` - Follow added instructions in terminal on install.
+> Used for authentication: ```rails generate devise:install``` - Follow added instructions in terminal on install.

-> Using devise to generate
+> Using devise to generate a scaffold: ```rails g devise User``` - Generates MVC for User objects. !!!
+MAKE SURE TO MIGRATE DB AFTER!!!
+You will notice in the routes.rb file that the :users endpoints are protected by a ```devise_for```

+> NOTE: after scaffolding using devise the view files are not visible in the views dir. run ```rails g devise:views``` to generate the view files for exisiting devise files.

+* Tailwind

 > initializing rails app with tailwind or bootstrap from start:```rails new --css <APP NAME> --css tailwind```

+* Bootstrap

+> An easier approach with bootstrap than generating a new rails app with bootstrap from the get go is to add the bootstrap JS bundle and stylesheet link to the head inside of the application.html.erb entry point.